U.S. home prices are climbing again, but at more measured rates than during the last boom. Why the housing cycle still has room to run.

 After two years of relative underperformance, Coca-Cola's (KO) stock could

-rise 20% or more in 2014 due to expected growth in both earnings and revenue, as
+rise 20% or more in 2014 due to expected growth in both earnings and revenue, aswell as a rising dividend

 Loral, Wendy's, Carmike, other small-caps attractive, Barron's says